 - 1. Transfer from a class or school as permitted by law - 2.
 Parent/guardian conference - 3.
 Education regarding the impact of the conduct on others - 4.
 Positive behavior support - 5.
-Referral to a student success team - 6.
-Denial of participation in extracurricular or co-curricular activities or other privileges as permitted by law - 7.
-Disciplinary action, such as suspension or expulsion, as permitted by law
+Referral to a student success team - (cf. 6164.5 Student Success Teams) - 6.
+Denial of participation in extracurricular or cocurricular activities or other privileges as permitted by law - (cf. 6145 Extracurricular and Cocurricular Activities) - 7.
+Disciplinary action, such as suspension or expulsion, as permitted by law - (cf. 5144 Discipline) - (cf. 5144.1 Suspension and Expulsion/Due Process)